koustav-pal/majiq_modified/doc/source/getting-started-guide/index.rst

 Getting Started
 ###############

-This guide aims to get you using MAJIQ and VOILA productively as quickly as possible.
+The getting started guide aims to get you using MAJIQ productively as quickly as possible.
-It is designed to introduce the main concepts for new users.
+It is designed as an entry point for new users, and it provides an introduction to MAJIQ's main concepts.

 .. toctree::
    :maxdepth: 2

-   :hidden:
+   quick-overview
    installing
-   quick-overview
-   faq
-   builder
-   statistics
+   majiq-build
+   moccasin
+   quantifiers